Dheeraj22/AWS-CapSense-Slider-using-PSoC6-and-MbedOS/AWSCapSenseSlider/README.md

     **Note:** The *--sterm* option opens the serial terminal with 9600-8N1 setting on the command prompt itself after programming completes.
 Do not use this option if you wish to connect using another serial terminal application.

-9. Following message is displayed on the serial terminal when the application starts running.
+9. Press RESET.
+Following message is displayed last on the serial terminal when the application starts running.

         Application has started.
 Touch any CapSense button or slider.